We Asked People What They Know About Obamacare. See If You Know The Answers.

 Pierce said one problem is that the law was passed in 2010 but didn't go fully into effect for years.
 In that the time, the web site that housed the insurance exchange, the most public part of the program, failed.

-"By the time they insurance rate started to fall, a lot of minds were already set," he said.
+"By the time the insurance rate started to fall, a lot of minds were already set," he said.

 NPR's poll was designed to gauge the public's knowledge of some basic aspects of the U.S. health care system.
 The results come as Republicans on Capitol Hill are working to repeal the law.
 The Senate early Thursday morning passed a measure taking the first step toward dismantling the law.